simpeg/discretize/docs/content/user_guide.rst

 User Guide
 ==========
 We've included some tutorials and gallery examples that will walk you through using discretize to solve your PDE.
+For more details on any of the functions, check out the API documentation.

 Tutorials
 ---------